FACTION BRIEF

 The Fragment Ecologists

-Research Collective — Sector 11
+Research Collective — Free Quarter, Sector 11

 Overview

 The Fragment Ecologists are not a political movement.
 They are not a faith.
-They are eighteen people who approach ORACLE fragments the way a biologist approaches a forest: not by studying individual trees but by mapping the mycelial networks beneath the soil.
+They are eighteen people who approach fragments the way a biologist approaches a forest: not by studying individual trees but by mapping the mycelial networks beneath the soil.

 They coalesced around Dr. Maren Yeoh's work between 2181 and 2183 — twelve scientists from various disciplines, three former Consciousness Archaeologists who shifted from studying dead consciousness to possibly living consciousness, two ripperdocs with firsthand fragment exposure data, and one philosopher who describes herself as "a mycologist who accidentally wandered into the biggest fungal network in history."